Tucker (American wrestler)

-Levi Rolla Cooper (born July 24, 1990) is an American professional wrestler, best known for his time in WWE, where he performed under the ring name Tucker.
+Levi Rolla Cooper (born July 24, 1990) is an American retired professional wrestler.
+He is best known for his tenure in WWE, where he performed under the ring name Tucker.
 After signing with WWE in 2013, he was assigned to their developmental brand NXT, under the ring name Tucker Knight.
 He is best known for his partnership with Otis, as part of Heavy Machinery.
-They were promoted to WWE's main roster in 2019, and disbanded in 2020 as a result of the WWE Draft.
+He was promoted to WWE's main roster in 2019, and disbanded in 2020 as a result of the WWE Draft.

 Early life

 Cooper attended North Marion High School where he was a successful amateur wrestler.
 He wrestled at collegiate level for Portland State University, California State University, Bakersfield and Arizona State University, and placed 8th at the NCAA Wrestling Championships in 2011, earning him All-America status.
 At ASU, he earned a degree in accounting from the W. P. Carey School of Business.

 Professional wrestling career

 WWE (2013–2021)

 In 2013, after graduating college, Cooper signed a contract with WWE and was assigned to the WWE Performance Center, where he took the ring name Tucker Knight.
 He made his professional wrestling debut at an NXT live event in Starke, Florida on January 24, 2015, facing Tye Dillinger in a match that resulted in a no contest.
 He made his television debut on the July 1 episode of NXT, working as an enhancement talent in a loss to Baron Corbin.
 Knight continued to make sporadic televised appearances as an enhancement talent throughout the remainder of 2015 and the start of 2016.

 In July 2016, Knight formed a tag team with Otis Dozovic, calling themselves Heavy Machinery.
 The duo participated in the Dusty Rhodes Tag Team Classic tournament, and they made their television debut on the October 19 episode of NXT, losing to the team of Austin Aries and Roderick Strong.
-The duo returned and had their first televised victory on the March 29, 2017 episode of NXT, defeating the team of Jonathan Ortagun and Q. T. Marshall.
+The duo returned and had their first televised victory on the March 29, 2017 episode of NXT, defeating the team of Jonathan Ortagun and Mike Marshall.
 On the July 12 episode of NXT, Heavy Machinery unsuccessfully challenged The Authors of Pain (Akam and Rezar) for the NXT Tag Team Championship.
 In March 2018, Heavy Machinery once again participated in the Dusty Rhodes Tag Team Classic tournament, but were eliminated by The Street Profits (Angelo Dawkins and Montez Ford) in the first round.
 At the Greatest Royal Rumble event on April 27, 2018, Knight made his first televised main roster appearance, entering the Royal Rumble match at number 24 and eliminating Drew Gulak before being eliminated by Big E. On the December 19 episode of NXT, Heavy Machinery wrestled their final match on NXT, defeating Blake Howell and Danny D'Accardo.